vs-sat-dev/CIFAR-10/README.md

 I played some time with custom hyperparameter tuning and got 92.07% accuracy on the test dataset.

-I didn't try other architectures and decided to look at results that would after automatic(optuna) hyperparameter tuning.
+I didn't try other architectures and a number of layers and decided to look at results that would after automatic(optuna package) hyperparameter tuning.